swt30/thesis/chapters/02-eos/02-eos.md

 I used the IAPWS tables for heat capacity in the liquid--vapour range, then took the nearest available data point from these tables for all other pressure--temperature points.
 This is because I could not find readily available heat capacity data across the full range of phases in our equation of state.
 This approach therefore does not reflect any changes in heat capacity between the high-pressure ice phases.
-But the most significant effect is the change in heat capacity across the liquid--vapour phase boundary, which is captured appropriately.
+But the most significant effect is the change in heat capacity across the liquid--vapour phase boundary, which is captured appropriately ([@fig:iapws-heat-capacity]).

+![
+  The heat capacity across the region of my EOS covered by the IAPWS data set.
-> TODO: maybe include figure showing heat capacity approaching constant value near the edge of the domain? this will show that it is okay to extrapolate as a constant at higher pressures
+  The heat capacity approaches a constant value near the edge of the domain, indicating that pegging values outside the domain to the nearest known value is likely be a decent approximation.
+  Only in the volatile region around the phase boundaries and critical point of water does the heat capacity vary significantly.
+](iapws-heat-capacity){#fig:iapws-heat-capacity}

 I drew the thermal expansion coefficient $α$ directly from the equation of state by evaluating @eq:thermal-expansion.
 Because the equation of state provides the density $ρ$ as a function of $P$ and $T$, we can evaluate the thermal expansion at any $(P,T)$ co-ordinate by taking a directional derivative in the $T$ direction.